 Having said all this, the worms are amazingly tolerant provided you use a modicum of common sense.
 The material mustn't be too dry, nor should it be flooded with rainwater; a proper roof and drainage at the bottom is important.

-If no leachate drips from the bottom into your bucket, it may be too dry; use a watering can; if you get too much liquid leaking out, then it's probably too wet.
+If no leachate drips from the bottom of your worm farm into the bucket, it may be too dry, or the outlet may be blocked; use a watering can.
+If you get a lot of liquid leaking out, then it's probably too wet.

-I took the photograph at the top of this page; in retrospect it appears to be too wet, but the worms are obviously flourishing despite it.
+I took the photograph at the top of this page; in retrospect it appears to be too damp, but the worms are obviously flourishing despite that.

 Building worm farms is not rocket science.
 It's a wonder what both leachate (erroneously called worm wee) and the vermicast (the compost formed) will do to enrich your garden.